NCLT - a Telescope

-For most visual observing we recommend the single pole instruments, but the truss
+For most tasks of visual observing we recommend the single pole instruments.
+But the

-tube upgrade option will basically allow you more weight on top of the very light NCLT
+truss tube option will, basically, allow you more weight on top of the very light NCLT

 telescopes.
 Also an optional Nylon fabric lightshroud can be used for covering the tube.

 The truss tube version is to recommend with NCLT telescopes bigger than 16".